aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/isaveoptions/_index.md

 ```

-Gets or sets the gradient style to be used for a gradient.
-This property allows the selection of predefined gradient styles which can affect the appearance of graphical elements.
+Returns or sets the visual style of the gradient.
+Read/write [GradientStyle](../../com.aspose.slides/gradientstyle).

 **Returns:**
 int